 The next song My Apocalypse has some riffing that is similar to Danish death metal band Hatesphere.
 The lead guitar later in the song is a melodic, modern day ABBA influenced part.
 ABBA was a pop music group that was hugely popular many years ago and I guess Arch Enemy might have been influenced by them.
-Not to be confused with the awesome Metallica song, this is a song about someone that knows that their end is coming and their dreams have been shattered.
+Note: do not confuse this song with the song of the same name by Metallica written in 2008.
+This is a song about someone that knows that their end is coming and their dreams have been shattered.
 But my dreams of writing more on Hubpages is still alive and well.

 Putting Arch Enemy's Success in Perspective

 Which Swedish heavy metal band that is one of the big ones has a bad album?
 Let’s go through a few of them.
 In Flames which has been active since 1990 does not have a single sub-standard album and neither does Dark Tranquillity.
 The same can be said of Arch Enemy and even if Stigmata is their weakest release, it still wouldn’t be bad enough to be a bad album.

 "Taking Back My Soul"

 Rate the Album Doomsday Machine by Arch Enemy

 How is the Rest of the Album Doomsday Machine?